apache/rocketmq-externals/rocketmq-spark/spark-structured-streaming-rocketmq.md

 # RocketMQ + Spark Structured Streaming Integration Guide

-Structured Streaming integration for RocketMQ to read data from and write data to Kafka.
+Structured Streaming integration for RocketMQ to read data from and write data to RocketMQ.

 ## Reading Data from RocketMQ